Our Commitments

 To further advance our positive impact on society and the environment, we are activating all available levers to take action and unite diverse audiences around our vision of ‘the hotel industry of tomorrow’.
 From the outset, we have gone beyond the framework of European Union regulations.

-We particularly acknowledge our environmental responsibilities, and voluntarily focus on local European destinations.
+We particularly acknowledge our environmental responsibilities.
 Every year, we scrutinise our carbon footprint and strive to reduce our emissions as much as possible without compromising our development.
 It's a delicate balance we find essential because, without the impetus of economic players, we can rarely get things moving.
-Finally, we offset our incompressible emissions by making a carbon contribution; to this end, we have been supporting Sadhana Forest since 2019.
+Finally, we make a carbon contribution; to this end, we have been supporting Sadhana Forest since 2019.

 Focus on the project in Haiti with Sadhana Forest